 The purpose of this stage is to define what you are going to do and the company's competitive advantage, refine the basic assumptions and begin to acquire customers.
 Picking the original startup team, building a website, and selling and delivering your product or service rarely works out in real life the way you think it will in your business plan.

-This stage is where the company proves there is a market for the product or service that the company produces, that they have the ability to compete in said market, and to earn money to execute.
+This stage is where the company proves there is a market for the product or service that the company produces, that they can compete in said market, and earn money to execute.

 2. Proof of concept.

 The next phase is the proof of concept or gaining traction phase.
-This is when a company starts to refine their initial idea and refine to create a predictable, sustainable business.
+This is when a company starts to refine its initial idea and create a predictable, sustainable business.

-The proof of concept stage typically includes making necessary improvements to the product, and filling out the product line.
-From within the company, this is also when many startups look to grow their sales and marketing teams, pick an ideal customer persona based on their improved product, and define a corporate culture that will provide a sustainable advantage.
+The proof of concept stage typically includes making necessary improvements to the product and filling out the product line.
+From within the company, this is also when many startups are looking to grow their sales and marketing teams, pick an ideal customer persona based on their improved product, and define a corporate culture that will provide a sustainable advantage.